top of page

 2. Espoused Values: What you are told and beliefs that you can use to make decisions.
 Examples include a company's vision and values or mission statement.
 They are explicitly stated official philosophies about the company.

-3. Basic Assumptions: These are the things that go without saying or are taken for granted.
+3. Basic Assumptions: These things go without saying or are taken for granted.
 Examples could include speaking up in meetings, holding a door for someone, smiling, or greeting someone by name when walking down the hall.

 This is one of the most potent mechanisms leaders have available.
 What leaders choose to systematically measure, reward, and control matters, and the opposite is also true.
 Define desired results in terms of explicit business goals and innovative behaviors.